 Included inthe event

-There are 7 meticulously planned routes, with full support teams in attendance at every start, finish, on route and at hotels.
+There are 7 days of meticulously planned routes, with full support teams in attendance at every start, finish, on route and at hotels.
 The event also includes:

 - Hotel stay (6 nights), including bike storage